Basic First Aid Instructions

 • severe sudden headache, perhaps with vomiting

-If memorizing this list of symptoms is daunting, just remember the 3 letters "STR" (the first 3 letters in the word "stroke"):
+If memorizing this list of symptoms is daunting, just remember the 4 letters "FAST":

 If the person is unable to smile, talk coherently or raise both arms above the head, there is a good chance that he or she is having a stroke.
 Call 911 or go to the emergency room immediately.